Armenia–United Arab Emirates relations: Alliance against Turkey

-Armenian genocide
+Armenian genocide recognition

 Increasing tensions between the United Arab Emirates and Turkey have also prompted the United Arab Emirates to seek closer tie with Armenia, resulting in an official statement in April 2019 by the United Arab Emirates that it would slowly begin to recognize the Armenian genocide.
 Emirate of Abu Dhabi had become the first emirate to recognize the genocide in April 2019.

 Economic and military relations

 As for the result of growing Armenian–Emirati tie, increasing economic and military cooperation has been witnessed.

 During the 2020 Nagorno-Karabakh war with Azerbaijan, Armenian President Armen Sargsyan was invited to deliver a speech on the Emirati–Saudi Arabian channel Al Arabiya, urging the international community to stop Turkey from intervening in the conflict.
 Shortly after the end of the war, Sarkissian paid a working visit to UAE, where he met Crown Prince of Abu Dhabi, Mohammed bin Zayed bin Sultan Al Nahyan and discussed bilateral cooperation between the countries.